mindset-dojo/mindset-dojo.github.io/_forms/driver.md

 ### Internal

-When above the line, one is able to do Wu-Wei (effortless action) with a sense of calm alertness, feeling like a part of the universe.
+When above the line, one can emerge from their being Wu-Wei (effortless action) with a sense of calm alertness, feeling like a part of the universe.
 When below the line, one is in crunch time, tense and blinded by fear.

 ### Collective